Profzubbyd/66DaysofData/README.md

 ### Day 55
 Today, I watched 2 YouTube videos by Data Professor on building DS/ML Web apps with Streamlit.
 I found the library really easy to use and deploy.
 It's one thing for a Data scientist to build a useful model and it's another thing for it to be made available to people to also use and benefit from.
 I took a break on my Taxi-time project because of the Exams I wrote this weekend.
 Should get back to it soon.

+### Day 56
+Today, I reviewed some Statistics from the StatQuest YouTube channel.
+The guy really teaches so well.
+Visualized the difference between Ridge and Lasso Regression: https://youtu.be/Xm2C_gTAl8c

+### Day 57
+Today, I continued with my project on Taxitime.
+Did some more data cleaning and EDA.
+I also tried doing visualizations but the data was really large so I plan on segmenting it and doing the visualizations that way.